 Held semi-annually prior to the beginning Fall and Spring semesters

-All first-time GTAs, both domestic and international, are required to attend the Graduate Teaching Assistant (TA) Orientation.
-Failure to complete the GTA Orientation will render a student ineligible for a teaching assistantship award.
+All first-time GTAs, both domestic and international, are required to attend the Graduate Teaching Assistant (TA) Training.
+Failure to complete the GTA Training will render a student ineligible for a teaching assistantship award.

 Microteaching Simulation/Classroom Certification Evaluation

 Held semi-annually immediately following the Teaching Assistant (TA) Workshop